MohamedRadwan-DevOps/Azure-DevOps-Study-Group/code-of-conduct.md

 - Community only opens the door, you have to walk through it

 ## Can I ask any question regarding any subject outside the session topic?
-**If you are in Group (A) session**

-You are only allowed to ask related questions to the discussed topics.
+You are only allowed to ask related questions to the discussed topics but if there is any time at the end and no related questions, you can ask any question.
-Most of the questions will be at the end of the session, but you can ask a few questions during the session.